My Mistake In Believing

-Kangas's lies concerning the 911 calls -
+- Kangas's lies about the 911 calls -

-by Kangas related to this event.
-In the first trial, there was passing reference to it, but in the second trial, it occupied a substantial part of the proceedings as the prosecution sought to show a less-than-wholly-innocent connection between Kangas and K., one of the two 13-year old girls with whom he had been accused of having sex.|
+The account of the Police visits to the salvage yard (referred to as the 'junk yard' by the prosecution) on 9 February 2013, where Kangas worked, was introduced, in more detail, during the June 2014 trial.
+Apart from lying about the CSC crimes, this represented another, yet another, lie told to me by Kangas.
+In the first trial, there was passing reference to the incident, but in the second trial, it occupied a substantial part of the proceedings as the prosecution sought to show that the 20-year old adult Kangas had been pursuing K., one of the two 13-year old children with whom he had been accused of having sex.|

 From the very outset, Kangas insisted to me that the entire account was an absolute lie and the events described never occurred.
 While I did not disbelieve him, I remained concerned that there were at least four witnesses who said that it did happen - the girl, the girl's mother and two Police officers but Kangas was insistent, so I believed him.
 My mistake...

-"They brought in cops to tell a fabricated story about me and K [the girl] being caught in a closet together after some 911 hang up calls saying they arrested us, brought us to Police HQ [and] questioned us."
+"They brought in cops to tell a fabricated story about me and K [the girl] being caught in a closet together after some 911 hang up calls saying they arrested us, brought us to police HQ [and] questioned us."

-[Email received 22 December 2016]
+[Email received from Kangas, 22 December 2016]

 "The 911 story is complete fiction, unless of course, they had actually caught J. [the male that the Police claim Kangas pretended to be] with her [K.], but even then, it sounds suspect...and that's not to mention the fact that I didn't even live in SSM [Sault Ste.
 Marie] in the Winter period [of 2012-2013].
 I had left and gone to the Engadine/Newberry area to support myself".

-[Email received 28 February 2017].
+[Email received from Kangas, 28 February 2017].

 While it was not explained in the trial why the girl called 911, as she claimed to be trying to contact her mother,

 the Facebook account does do this.
-In the Facebook messaging of 10 February 2013, the girl explained that her mother's number began with a '906', but she sometimes dialled '1906'.
+In the Facebook messaging of 10 February 2013, the girl explained to Kangas that her mother's number began with a '906', but she sometimes dialled '1906'.
 However, at school, she would add a '9' at the beginning (presumably to obtain an outside line), and she made an error in dialling a number beginning with '911', and this was interpreted as a 911 emergency call by the telephone system.